nhsconnect/FHIR-NRLS-API/pages/explore/development_general_api_guidance.md

 - A provider delete pointer request contains a URL that resolves to a single DocumentReference however the custodian property does not match the ODS code in the fromASID header.

 #### relatesTo.code ####
-If the code is not set to the following values then an error must be returned:
+If the code is not set to one of the following values then an error must be returned:
 - replaces
-- transforms
-- signs
-- appends

 #### Incorrect permissions to modify ####